cruising the south pacific

 • You get to know a place and any wildlife there, like birds, get to know you.
 This intimacy helps establish communications.

 You might be amazed at how quickly your brain escapes and how difficult it is to stay focused in the general vicinity of your body.
 This discovery will quickly give you a clear understanding that there are inner control systems that easily send "you" off track.
-You can think about that while you exercise.

 Be sure to read the 10 tips for getting the most from the exercises